 The bat pattern is a harmonic chart formation with specific Fibonacci measurements that aims to help investors identify the next trend reversal.
 Essentially, it has a particularly similar formation as the Gartley harmonic pattern, although one key difference between the two harmonic price patterns is the Fibonacci ratios.

 Like most other harmonic patterns, the bat pattern has five points and four price swings.
 The five points are X, A, B, C, and D and the price swings are XA, AB, BC, and CD.
 Ultimately, when the pattern appears in perfect formation, point D is known as the reversal point.

 Prices are likely to reverse in this area, known as the potential reversal zone (PRZ).
 Traders, therefore, use this opportunity to enter a position with a tight stop loss above or below the X level and set a take profit at the A level or higher.

 How to Identify and Use the Bat Candle Pattern in Forex Trading?

 The most challenging part of using the bat pattern is identifying it.
-Like many other harmonic patterns, the bat pattern is usually used by advanced traders who can find this formation naturally on trading charts.
+Like other harmonic patterns, the bat pattern is usually used by advanced traders who can already find this formation naturally on trading charts.
 For beginners, it could be much more challenging to identify the bat pattern.